Introduction to Products

 Let's take a closer look at the fields and options located on this form:

 3a.
-The first field on the form is for the of your product.
+The first field on the form is NAME for the Name of your product.
 This is the title of the product that you'd like to use for your inventory tracking purposes.

 3b.
-Next is your field.
-If you use stock keeping codes to identify your products, this is where they should go.
+Next is your SKU field.
+If you use stock-keeping codes to identify your products, this is where they should go.
 Codes are fully searchable in the system, so they can be a quick way of finding your products without needing to type the full name.

 3c.
-The next field, allows you to upload an image that represents the product.
+Next is the IMAGE field, which allows you to upload an image that represents the product.
 This is optional, but it can be a good way of quickly identifying your product in your lists.
-It is also displayed on your invoice view, so if you intend to use this feature then you may wish to consider uploading images.
+It is also displayed on your invoice view, so if you intend to use this feature, then you may wish to consider uploading images.

 Sales Information

 4a.
-The first field in this set is your configuration.
-If you'd like a manufacture to be created automatically each time an order is imported / added to Craftybase, then you'll want to tick this box.
+The first field in this set is your AUTO MANUFACTURE configuration.
+If you'd like a manufacture to be created automatically each time an order is imported/added to Craftybase, then you'll want to tick this box.
 (More information about Auto Manufactures can be found here: How does the Auto Manufacture feature work?)

 4b.
-The textbox allows you to define the minimum quantity of this product that should be in stock before it is marked with a stock status of "low stock".
-You don't need to use this feature if this isn't important to you, but it can be a good tool for being aware of stock you are running low on before you run out completely.
+The LOW STOCK LIMIT textbox allows you to define the minimum quantity of this product that should be in stock before it is marked with a stock status of "low stock."
+You don't need to use this feature if this isn't important to you, but it can be a good tool for being aware of the stock you are running low on before you run out completely.

 I set my "Lavender Soap" product to have a low stock limit of 6.
 When my stock level reaches 6, then this product will be marked in my list as "Low Stock" so that I can see at a glance that I need to make more of this product.

 4c.
-The last field in this section is your .
-This is mainly for setting the default price for any manual orders that you create for this product, but can be useful when viewing your Pricing Guidance as it will show you your current profit and markup for this price.
+The last field in this section is your DEFAULT SALE PRICE.
+This is mainly for setting the default price for any manual orders that you create for this product, but it can be useful when viewing your Pricing Guidance, as it will show you your current profit and markup for this price.

 Starting Adjustment

 5a.
-The textbox will be recorded as a Starting Adjustment for the product and will be set as your current stock on hand for this Product.
+The STARTING QUANTITY textbox will be recorded as a Starting Adjustment for the product and will be set as your current stock on hand for this Product.
 Any Manufactures or Orders you add after this point will increase and decrease this number accordingly.
-The field is for setting the material value of any stock you are bringing into the system without accounting for them via orders or manufactures.
+The Material Unit Cost field is for setting the material value of any stock you are bringing into the system without accounting for them via orders or manufactures.
 Do not include internal labor costs or overheads here.

-If setting starting inventory, please note that you'll need to ensure that these are accurate costings as all rolling calculations going forward will include the information you provide here.
+If setting up the inventory, please note that you'll need to ensure that these are accurate costs, as all rolling calculations going forward will include the information you provide here.
 We strongly advise reading our Quickstart eBook before setting any starting adjustments to ensure that you are not double-valuing your stock.

 Additional Details

-6a. is for your use to segment or classify your product.
-It is optional and you can set this later via the edit product form if you wish.
-You can either select from your list of existing categories, or alternatively add a new category by simply typing it in the textbox.
+6a.
+CATEGORY is for your use to segment or classify your product.
+It is optional, and you can set this later via the edit product form if you wish.
+You can either select from your list of existing categories or alternatively add a new category by simply typing it in the textbox.

 6b.
-The next field is and is a field you can use to note anything about the product that you wish.
-These notes are not displayed on invoices, so this is field for your use only.
+Next field is the DESCRIPTION field, which you can use to note anything about the product that you wish.
+These notes are not displayed on invoices, so this is a field for your use only.

 6d.
-The field is for determining the unit of measurement you wish to use for this product.
-For many products you may just wish to leave this as the default item but for others you may wish to be more descriptive (e.g. jar, bar, scarf, bracelet, roll, basket).
+The MEASUREMENT TYPE field is used to determine the unit of measurement you wish to use for this product.
+For many products, you may just wish to leave this as the default item, but for others, you may wish to be more descriptive (e.g. jar, bar, scarf, bracelet, roll, basket).

-The measurement type field is not for tracking the quantity itself as this is managed in a different way that we will cover shortly.
+The measurement type field is not for tracking the quantity itself, as this is managed in a different way, which we will cover shortly.

 6e.
-Your field is for defining how many items Craftybase should decrease your inventory by each time you register a new sale of this product.
+Your SALE QUANTITY field is for defining how many items Craftybase should decrease your inventory by each time you register a new sale of this product.

-I sell "Lavender Soap" as a pack of 3 bars, so I would set my Sales Quantity as 3.
-When I add / import a new Order for this product, my stock on hand for this product will be reduced by 3 each time automatically.
+I sell "Lavender Soap" as a pack of 3 bars so I would set my sales quantity to 3.
+When I add/import a new order for this product, the stock on hand for this product will be automatically reduced by three each time.

-Once happy with the information you have added on the product form, click the button to submit the details.
+Once happy with the information you have added to the product form, click the button to submit the details.
 Once saved, you'll be taken to your product page.

 Have some questions?